syncfusion-content/javascript-docs/js/Grid/Filter.md

 Filter bar modes:

-This specifies the grid to starts the filter action while typing in the filter bar or after pressing the enter key based on [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "").There are two types of [`filterBarModes`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode ""), they are
+This specifies the grid to starts the filter action while typing in the filter bar or after pressing the enter key based on [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "filterBarMode").There are two types of [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "filterBarMode"), they are

 1. OnEnter
 2. Immediate

-I> [For [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "") property you can assign either `string` value (onenter) or `enum` value (`ej.Grid.FilterBarMode.OnEnter`)]
+N> For [`filterBarMode`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filterbarmode "filterBarMode") property you can assign either `string` value (onenter) or `enum` value (`ej.Grid.FilterBarMode.OnEnter`).

 Filter bar message:

-The filter bar message is supported only for the [`filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "") as filterbar.
+The filter bar message is supported only for the [`filterType`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-filtertype "filterType") as filterbar.
 The filtered data with column name is displayed in the grid pager itself.
-By default [`showFilterBarMessage`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-showfilterbarmessage "") is true.
+By default [`showFilterBarMessage`](http://help.syncfusion.com/js/api/ejgrid#members:filtersettings-showfilterbarmessage "showFilterBarMessage") is true.

 The following code example describes the above behavior.